 SUMMARY

-The credit hour is a measure of total time commitment required of a typical student in a particular course of study.
-Total time consists of three components: 1) time spent in class;
+The credit hour is a measure of total time commitment required of a student in a particular course of study.
+Total time consists of up to three components: 1) time spent in class;

 2) time spent in laboratory work, internships, practica, studio work, and other scheduled academic work; 3) time devoted to reading, studying, problem-solving, writing or other preparation outside of class or other scheduled activities.
 One credit hour is generally awarded for three hours per week of work in and out of class.
 For example, each hour of class lecture is generally expected to require two hours of work outside of class.
-Thus, one credit represents 30 to 36 hours of work.
+Thus, one credit represents 30 to 36 hours of work per term.

 STANDARD

-Credit is based on student in-class (or equivalent hours for non-face-to-face modalities, such as online courses) and out-of-class work.
+Credit is based on student in-class (or equivalent hours for non-face-to-face modalities, such as online, remote, or hybrid courses) and out-of-class work.
 When equating clock or contact hours to credit hours, one credit in the following types of courses is represented by:

 Lecture: 10 to 12 clock hours of instruction plus a minimum of 20 hours of out-of-class student work

-Lecture/lab: 20 to 24 clock hours of instruction plus a minimum of 10 hours of out-of-class student work
+Lecture/Lab: 20 to 24 clock hours of instruction plus a minimum of 10 hours of out-of-class student work

 Lab: 30 to 36 clock hours of instruction

 Cooperative Education/Clinical: 30-36 hours of supervised or semi-supervised instruction consisting of work experience which a college instructor oversees in conjunction with the employer or other individual contracted to provide work experience.

+Physical Education: 30-36 hours/term

 Combination of lecture and lab hours when delineated as stated in number two, below.

+These equivalences are summarized in the following table: